 One of the Newhall School District's main goals is to build a partnership among all stakeholders in supporting student achievement.
 Parents are critical stakeholders as they are their child's first teachers.
-During the school years, parents are important partners in helping their child succeed.
-They attend school events, conference with teachers, ensure homework is completed, volunteer in the classroom, serve on school committees and, overall, are the primary stewards of their children's education.

-Our school welcomes this partnership and offers many ways (in addition to those listed above) parents can make a difference not only for their own child but also for the entire school.
-These include membership in our Parent-Teacher Association (PTA), Parent-Teacher Organization (PTO), school foundation, School Site Council, or our English Learner Advisory Committee.
+During the school year, parents are important partners in helping their child succeed.
+They attend school events, conference with teachers, ensure homework is completed, volunteer for the classroom, serve on school committees and, overall, are the primary stewards of their children's education.
+Our school welcomes this partnership and offers many ways (in addition to those listed above) parents can make a difference, not only for their own child, but also for the entire school.
+These include membership in our Parent-Teacher Association (PTA), school foundation, School Site Council, or our English Learner Advisory Committee.
 All of these entities have one thing in common: provide the best education to our students.
 Our belief in strong parent involvement is backed by the District's Local Control Accountability Plan (LCAP).
-Under Parent Involvement, the Plan calls for increased parent engagement (involvement in school programs/activities; feedback on school performance) through the following:
+Under Parent Involvement, the plan calls for increased parent engagement (involvement in school programs/activities; feedback on school performance) through the following:

-- A. Track and increase parent volunteer hours - B. Track and increase attendance at school and District events - C. Track percentage of parent attendance at fall conferences and at Back-to-School Night - D. Track annual fundraising for each site - E. Implement new District/site website designs and a new messaging system - F. Provide each site a bilingual Community Liaison to maximize parent involvement in their child's education - G. Implement annual School Effectiveness surveys - H. Purchase and utilize transmitter/receivers for simultaneous translation
+- a.
+Track and increase parent volunteer hours - b.
+Track and increase attendance at school and District events - c.
+Track percentage of parent attendance at fall conferences and at Back-to-School Night - d.
+Track annual fundraising for each site - e.
+Implement District/site website designs and a new messaging system - f.
+Provide each site a bilingual Community Liaison to maximize parent involvement in their child's education - g.
+Implement annual School Effectiveness surveys

 Our school staff and various parent committees seek input through parent education events, parent conferences, School Site Council and through other surveys.
-We keep parents well-informed through newsletters, social media sites (Facebook, Instagram, Twitter), calendars and through frequent use of the Blackboard Connect messaging system.
+We keep parents well-informed through newsletters, calendars and through frequent use of the Blackboard Connect messaging system.